tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

   also when bootstrapping and converging SSH user (devops) is specified explicitly in _.chef/knife.rb_ with `knife[:ssh_user]` option.

-- add public keys of `devops` and `builder` users to authorized keys on remote node
+- add your public keys to authorized keys for `devops` user on remote node

   ```sh
   (ws)$ ssh devops@builder